-See the 2016 and 2017 Annual Report of the EUTF for Africa for an overview of activities implemented:
+See the Annual Reports of the EUTF for Africa for an overview of activities implemented:

 The EUTF for Africa supports vulnerable and marginalised population groups at the forefront.
 Principal target beneficiaries include migrants and forcibly displaced people, their origin and host communities, and victims of trafficking in human beings and migrant smuggling.
 Potential migrants, and notably women and young people are strongly supported by a large range of actions.

 At institutional level, national and local authorities, civil society groups and community-based organisations also benefit from EUTF for Africa actions and play a crucial role in the identification and implementation of programmes.
 They also benefit from support through capacity building and training activities.

 The EU Emergency Trust Fund for Africa (EUTF for Africa) has two governing bodies: the Strategic Board and the Operational Committee.

 The Strategic Board sets the global strategy of the EUTF for Africa, meeting at least once per year.
 The Operational Committee adopts the actions to be implemented on the ground, and meets at separate sessions for each of the three geographical regions.

 Both bodies are chaired by the European Commission and are composed of representatives of the European External Action Service (EEAS), EU and non-EU donors (as full members), and representatives of the concerned African partner countries and regional organisations (as observers), who are invited to actively participate at both levels.

 The main responsibilities of the Strategic Board include:

 The main responsibilities of the Operational Committee include: